- Hard plastic trough with galvanized steel grid

-- Prevents boss goats from dominating while feeding.
+- Prevents boss goats and sheep from dominating while feeding

 Listed below are recommended optional components or related items.
 Your particular situation may require alternative recommendations.
 Please call and talk to our consultants if there are any questions at 800-282-6631.